Want to submit a release for consideration of airplay on Radio K?

 Can someone else do this for me?

-We'd highly recommend contacting one of the national promotion companies mentioned above as they'd be able to send out the packages to as many CMJ radio stations as you want and track their progress.
+We'd highly recommend contacting one of the national promotion companies mentioned above as they'd be able to send out the packages to as many NACC radio stations as you want and track their progress.
 This allows you to focus on other aspects of being an independent artist while others do the dirty work.

 We look forward to hearing your release!